aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## State your business

-To easily work with the values we use in the `style` JSX attribute, we should put them into component state using the `useState` method.
+To easily work with the values we use in the `style` JSX attribute, we should put them into state using the `useState` function.
 Create a new state called `style` and give it an initial state of an object suitable for use in the `style` JSX attribute.

-Next, change your component JSX to refer to `style` instead of including an object literal.
+Next, change your JSX (in the return) to refer to `style` instead of including an object literal.
 When you're done, there should be no change in the rendered output in your browser: it should work the same whether or not you have the style in state or in the JSX.

 What you've just done is make your component more *flexbile*.
 We can now manipulate the values any way we'd like using `setStyle()`.